bryce-mcmath/traderu/README.md

 ### Installing and Running

-Clone this repository to your local machine and then:
+Clone this repository to your local machine and then create a .env following the .env.example file

 #### Install Dependencies